ksator/multicast_test/README.md

    pim ipv4 sparse-mode
 ```

-DC1-L2LEAF2A: host connectd to DC1-LEAF1A on VLAN 90. multicast receiver (iperf)
+DC1-L2LEAF2A is an host connectd to DC1-LEAF1A on VLAN 90.
+It is a multicast receiver (iperf from bash)
 ```
 DC1-L2LEAF2A#sh lldp neighbors
 Port          Neighbor Device ID            Neighbor Port ID    TTL